SichangHe/fedcampus_pres/research_nominated/personal_statement.md

 My guidance covered topics such as approaching faculty for research opportunities and navigating career decisions.

+In summary,
-In summary, my commitment to research and practice, coupled with my efforts to inspire and mentor others, exemplifies the spirit of the Research and Practice principle at DKU.
+my commitment to research and practice in the form of research and personal projects, coupled with my efforts to inspire and mentor others, exemplifies the spirit of the Research and Practice principle at DKU.